bculler17/bculler17/README.md

 Hi, I'm Beth!
 I have been an Oracle Database Administrator since August 2020 and I recently graduated with a BS in Computer Science in Sept 2021 from Western Governors University.

- 🔭 I’m currently working on expanding my knowledge and skills in Python, after which I would then like to practice more C++ and Java.
+ 🔭 I’m currently working on expanding my knowledge and skills in Python and Java, after which I would then like to practice more C++.

  📫 How to reach me: bethculler.dev17@gmail.com